101+ small business ideas to start now

 38. Online personal stylist

-If friends and family are always trying to steal your style, maybe you should consider selling it rather than giving it away for free.
-All this virtual venture requires is a simple website with some signature looks and a range of style interventions from creating a one-off look for a special event to revamping a work wardrobe or helping a hoarder clear out their closet.
+Consider yourself a trendsetter?
+Then maybe you should think about selling your style rather than giving it away for free.
+All this virtual venture requires is a simple website with some signature looks and a range of style interventions – from creating a one-off look for a special event to revamping a work wardrobe or helping a hoarder clear out their closet.
 So if you have a flair for fashion and want to turn your passion into a paycheck, personal styling might just be the perfect fit for you.

 See also: Sustainable fashion: trends and opportunities